Which type is better for workout headphones? On-ear or earbuds?

 This is many times claimed by the manufacturer as being “Sweat-proof” or “Sweat-resistant”.
 Many times they even tell you the IPX rating for their model.
 The higher the IPX the better.
 In case your headphones don’t have any kind of protection against moisture, keep them away from heavy sweat and water.

-Some have so much water-protection they are actually waterproof headphones.
+Some have much better water-protection, see best waterproof Bluetooth headphones.

 Without fun sound you won’t enjoy your headphones.
 While the standard for sports headphones is usually a bit lower since you won’t be focusing on sonic fidelity you still want good audio quality.